MaheshBharadwaj/MaheshBharadwaj/README.md

 <h2> A little bit more about me</h2>

-:one: I'm currently working at [Workato](https://workato.com) as a Software Development Engineer.
-I completed my bacherlors degree in **Computer Science and Engineering** at [SSN College of Engineering](https://www.ssn.edu.in) chennai.
+:one: I'm currently pursuing my masters in CS at UC San Diego.
+Previously at Workato.
+I completed my bacherlors degree in **Computer Science and Engineering** at Anna University, chennai.
 I am an avid programmer and I am interested in making meaningful contributions to the Open Source community so please free to mail me incase you have any projects :smiley:.<br>
 :two: Check out my [website](https://maheshbharadwaj.github.io) for up-to-date CV and more information about me :)
 <hr>